shreekumar3d/jigita/EQUAL-OPPORTUNITY.md

 jigit is useful across education, hobbyists/makers, DIY, professionals and industry.
-Naturally, the value that you derive from the tool depends on many factors including the nature of use, location in the world and derived economic value.
-Given the wide variety of situations in which this tool could potentially be deployed, the developer do not fix a price.
+Naturally, the value that you derive from the tool depends on many factors including your nature of use, location in the world and derived economic value.
+Given the wide variety of situations in which this tool could potentially be deployed, the developers do not fix a price.

 Why?
 Fixing a price will certainly result in denying somebody the opportunity to use the tool.
 Thus, you are expected to assess the value yourself.